Become A Mentor

 Support Participants

 Work through the 10-module LOT program with your participants.
 Meet as a group to discuss each module.
 Track participation and support individuals as needed.
 Additional meetings are scheduled to allow you to connect with your peer mentor group.
-Note that the program is spaced out to allow for “catch up” weeks as well as a longer break over the winter holidays.
+Note that the program is spaced out to allow for “catch up” weeks.

 Closing & Celebration